Privacy & GDPR Compliance for Logs

 Can I retain logs longer than 12 months for SEO historical analysis?

-Only with explicit user consent or legitimate interest justification.
-Otherwise, aggregate crawl metrics into anonymized summary tables and purge raw logs at the 12-month mark to comply with storage limitation principles.
+Only with a documented lawful basis — explicit consent or a legitimate-interest assessment proportionate to the purpose.
+Otherwise, aggregate crawl metrics into anonymized summary tables and purge raw logs at the 12-month mark to satisfy the storage-limitation principle of GDPR Article 5(1)(e).